64br13l-5/CanvasCrafter/README.md

 Final project for Mr. K's class, Gabriel Small and Alisa Aleksandrova

-## Brief Project Summary

-> Our goal for this project is to create a drawing program in Processing.
-It will have a canvas to draw on and an interface that includes a pencil and eraser tool.
-This will allow the user to draw on their computer.
-There will also be different colors available, and other tools such as the bucket tool and selection/transformation may be added.

 ## What is it?

-> This is a painting program in processing, similar to microsoft paint or other painting applications
+(Brief Project Summary)

+> This project is a painting utility made in processing.
+Similar to microsoft paint or procreate, this project will be primarily for drawing on a digital canvas and creating images.
+The base features will include a drawing tool, an eraser and the ability to clear the canvas and restart.
+Other features that will be implemented may include a color selector, a bucket tool, a tool size changer, and a dropper.

 ## Prototype Document